About this day

 About Caroline Williams

-Caroline is a science journalist who has written extensively for New Scientist magazine, the Guardian, BBC Future, BBC Earth and the Boston Globe.
-She has authored two books, Override and My Plastic Brain.
+Caroline is a science journalist and author who has written extensively for New Scientist magazine, the Guardian, BBC Future, BBC Earth and the Boston Globe.

 "There's an eyeball in my soup" Life as a forensic psychologist Kerry Daynes, Consultant Psychologist